-It may be Sony’s least expensive 85-millimeter option, but actually, its build quality is rather lovely.
+It may be Sony’s least expensive 85-millimeter option, but its build quality is lovely.

-It’s made of metal, and it feels solid with a nice brushed painted finish.
+It’s made of metal and feels solid with a nice brushed-painted finish.

 Many Sony lenses must be switched between manual and autofocus within your camera.

-Still, this lens has a dedicated switch and a side button too, which allows you to hold your focus point while shooting in autofocus mode, a feature I sometimes found quite handy.
+Still, this lens has a dedicated switch and a side button, which allows you to hold your focus point while shooting in autofocus mode, a feature I sometimes find pretty handy.

 Focusing turns smoothly; it’s electronically coupled to the lens’s focus motor, but it works pretty responsively.

-The autofocus motor is not very fast, but it works silently and accurately.
+The autofocus motor is not very fast but works silently and accurately.

 The lens comes with a standard lens cap and an excellent hood.
 All in all, its build quality is simple but quite classy.